mikeghen/eth2-kubernetes/README.md

 git clone https://github.com/your_username/eth2-kubernetes
 cd eth2-kubernetes
 ```
-13. Use `gsutil` to copy your valid ator folder from storage into the `lighthouse` directory in the clone repo:
+13. Use `gsutil` to copy your validators folder from storage into the `lighthouse` directory in the clone repo:
 ```
 gsutil cp -r gs://YOUR_PROJECT_ID-lighthouse/pyrmont ./lighthouse
 ```